jharwell/sierra/docs/src/user-guide/experiment-templates.rst

 What Stage 1 Does With Your Template
 =====================================

 For each experiment in the batch, stage 1 applies modifications from batch criteria and ``controllers.yaml`` to the template, substitutes tokens, then writes one copy per experimental run with a unique random seed injected.
 Each copy is named ``<template-stem>_run<N>`` and placed in the experiment's input directory under :ref:`--sierra-root
-<sierra-cli---sierra-root>`.
-Stage 1 also writes a GNU parallel command
+<src/reference/cli:sierra-cli---sierra-root>`.
+Stage 1 also writes a GNU
-file for stage 2 to consume.
+parallel command file for stage 2 to consume.
 See :ref:`concepts/run-time-tree` for the full directory layout.

-See :ref:`stage1 deep dive<arch/deep-dive/stage>` for the details of this process.
+See :ref:`stage1 deep dive<arch/deep-dive/stage1>` for the details of this process.

 .. _user-guide/experiment-templates/random-seeds: